 Prelude: Philosopher, Period

 Among the still small group who have ever heard of him, Karl Popper is almost always categorized under “Philosophy of Science”.
 Intuitively, this seems to mean that unless one is tremendously interested in science and/or scientists, Popper has little to nothing to offer.
 This couldn’t be further from the truth, yet this label has managed to stick despite pretty straightforward counter-evidence: His most popular book (The Open Society and Its Enemies) has almost nothing to say on “Philosophy of Science”; one would think this would have tipped people off.
-The truth is that while Popper did have a lifelong interest in the methods of the sciences “proper”, he realized very early on that they have tremendous implications throughout – and cutting across – virtually all fields of human endeavor, not least ethics, logic, epistemology, the meaning of disagreement among human beings, tradition and religion, philosophy of history, metaphysics, political science, the arts, hard sciences and, crucially, virtually all (non-vacuous) philosophy.
+The truth is that while Popper did have a lifelong interest in the methods of the sciences “proper”, he realized very early on that they have tremendous implications throughout – and cutting across – virtually all fields of intellectual human endeavor, not least ethics, logic, epistemology, the meaning of disagreement among human beings, tradition and religion, philosophy of history, metaphysics, political science, the arts, hard sciences and, crucially, virtually all (non-vacuous) philosophy.
 In fact, it wouldn’t be a stretch to say he has what to contribute for anyone who’s ever disagreed with anyone on anything.
 So, though words don’t matter (as Popper was fond of pointing out), the very categorization under “philosophy of science” has kept him from where he ought to be – Philosopher, writ large.
 Whichever field one is in, certainly wherever one touches on methodology or philosophy-of, he ought to come up.

 “Popper’s [thought is a] brilliant synthesis of subjectivism and objectivism, conventionalism and absolutism, consensus and logical certainty, scientific tradition and revolutionary change, corroboration and falsification.“